egoist/conpack/README.md

 __THIS IS OBVIOUSLY UGLY!__

-Finally friend C shows friend A the power of `conpack`, letting him rewrite `webpack-babel` to followings:
+Finally friend C shows friend A the power of `conpack`, letting him rewrite `create-babel-webpack-config` to as follows:

 ```js
 module.exports = webpackConfig => {